peng225/sorting_hat/README.md

 Input file is in the YAML format.
 The detailed format is as follows.
 See also the [sample_input.yaml](./sample_input.yaml).

 - settings
-  - num_members_in_each_team
+  - min_num_members_in_each_team
     - type: list of integers
     - required: true
+    - description: The minimum number of members in each team.
+The values in the list must be ordered by team ID.
+  - max_num_members_in_each_team
+    - type: list of integers
+    - required: true
-    - description: The number of members in each team.
+    - description: The maximum number of members in each team.
 The values in the list must be ordered by team ID.
   - num_remaining_members_in_each_team
     - type: list of integers
     - required: true